 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But if left untreated, gingivitis can lead to periodontitis which is linked to preterm delivery and low birth weight.
-In periodontitis, inflammation causes your gums to pull away from your teeth, leaving pockets that can become infected.
+There’s no evidence that slightly red or swollen gums harm the fetus.
+But if left untreated, gingivitis can lead to periodontitis.
+Periodontitis causes your gums to pull away from your teeth, leaving pockets that can become infected.
 Eventually, this can lead to tooth loss.
+This condition increases your risk of preterm birth and low birth weight.

 Advertisement